TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/docs/_posts/2020-05-29-community-bonding.markdown

 - [Evolutionary Robotics: From Algorithms to Implementations](https://books.google.co.in/books/about/Evolutionary_Robotics.html?id=xyqpfWOjpdMC&source=kp_book_description&redir_esc=y).
 This book again consists of experiments, and also includes some details on Fuzzy Logic controllers.
 The last chapter on making robots move through Genetic Algorithms is covered in much detail.

-- This [website](http://www.robolabo.etsit.upm.es/subjects.php?subj=irin&tab=tab3&lang=es) consisting of the study material provided by Álvaro Sir.
+- The study material used by [Prof. Álvaro Gutiérrez](http://www.robolabo.etsit.upm.es/aguti/).
 The material was in Spanish, which provided a very good opportunity to learn some basic spanish.
 Ke buena to be a part of GSoC!

 - This [amazing course](https://nptel.ac.in/courses/117/105/117105084/) by Prof. Somnath Sengupta.
 Includes lot of mathematics, but covers Static Neural Networks really good!